 After receiving a bill of rights complaint, the Director of an OLMS District Office will obtain any necessary additional information, primarily from you (the complainant) and the union (the respondent), to determine if there is a reasonable basis for your complaint.
 The purpose for making this determination is to screen out complaints which either (1) are based on matters that are clearly not covered by the bill of rights sections of the regulations, or (2) have no reasonable basis in fact.
 The District Director's responsibility is to gather facts impartially and make an objective decision.
 He or she does not determine the merits of your complaint, obtain evidence for your use in proving your case, or serve as your adviser.

-District Director Finds No Reasonable Basis for Your Complaint - If the District Director finds that you have not established a reasonable basis for your complaint, he or she will inform you in writing of the reasons for dismissing your complaint and send a copy of that letter to your union.
-You may request a review within 15 days after the date of the dismissal letter by writing to the Assistant Secretary for Employment Standards.
+District Director Finds No Reasonable Basis for Your Complaint -If the District Director finds that you have not established a reasonable basis for your complaint, he or she will inform you in writing of the reasons for dismissing your complaint and send a copy of that letter to your union.
+You may request a review within 15 days after the date of the dismissal letter by writing to the OLMS Director.
 You must send a copy of your request for a review to your union and the District Director.

-Your request for a review should contain a clear statement of the reasons you believe the dismissal of your complaint should be reversed.
+Your request for a review should contain a clear and concise statement of the reasons you believe the dismissal of your complaint should be reversed.
 Include copies of all necessary documents such as your original complaint and the District Director's letter dismissing your complaint.
-The Assistant Secretary will ordinarily base this review only on the documents you provide with your request for a review.
+The OLMS Director will ordinarily base this review only on the documents you provide with your request for a review.

-The Assistant Secretary will advise you in writing whether the decision is to (1) approve the District Director's dismissal of your complaint, (2) have the District Director refer the matter for a hearing before an administrative law judge, or (3) take other appropriate action, such as obtaining more information from you or your union.
-If the Assistant Secretary approves the District Director's dismissal of your complaint, no further appeal is available within the Department of Labor.
+The OLMS Director will advise you in writing whether the decision is to (1) approve the District Director's dismissal of your complaint, (2) have the District Director refer the matter for a hearing before an administrative law judge, or (3) take other appropriate action, such as obtaining more information from you or your union.
+If the OLMS Director approves the District Director's dismissal of your complaint, no further appeal is available within the Department of Labor.

 Within 15 days after the hearing, you and your union may file proposed findings and conclusions with the administrative law judge stating what you believe the administrative law judge should conclude.
 The administrative law judge will then issue a recommended decision and order.
-You and your union may file exceptions to the recommended decision and order with the Assistant Secretary for Employment Standards stating your disagreements with the administrative law judge's findings and conclusions.
-Your exceptions must be filed within 15 days after the date of the recommended decision and order, and should specifically identify the parts of the recommended decision and order which you object to and explain the reasons for your objection.
+You and your union may file exceptions to the recommended decision and order with the U.S. Department of Labor’s Administrative Review Board stating your disagreements with the administrative law judge's findings and conclusions.
+Your exceptions must be filed within 15 days after the date of the recommended decision and order, and should specifically and concisely identify the parts of the recommended decision and order which you object to and explain the reasons for your objection.

-The Assistant Secretary will then issue a final decision and order.
-If the decision is that your union violated your rights, the Assistant Secretary will order the union to take appropriate action to remedy the violation.
-If the decision is that your union did not violate your rights, the Assistant Secretary will dismiss the case, and no further appeal is available within the Department of Labor.
+The Administrative Review Board will then issue a final decision and order.
+If the decision is that your union violated your rights, the Administrative Review Board will order the union to take appropriate action to remedy the violation.
+If the decision is that your union did not violate your rights, the Administrative Review Board will dismiss the case, and no further appeal is available within the Department of Labor.